fuax-art/GraffitiStudio/README.md

 # GraffitiStudio
-drawing app that will exentually take the polaxe of the canvas i have on my website
+drawing app that will exentually take the place of the canvas i have on my website